teivah/majorana/README.md

 # Majorana

-[Majorana](https://en.wikipedia.org/wiki/Ettore_Majorana) is a RISC-V virtual machine written in Go.
+[Majorana](https://en.wikipedia.org/wiki/Ettore_Majorana) is a RISC-V virtual processor written in Go.

-## Majorana Virtual Machine (MVM)
+## Majorana Virtual Processor (MVP)

-### MVM-1
+### MVP-1

-MVM-1 is the first version of the RISC-V virtual machine.
+MVP-1 is the first version of the RISC-V virtual machine.
 It does not implement any of the known CPU optimizations, such as pipelining, out-of-order execution, multiple execution units, etc.

 Here is the microarchitecture, divided into 4 classic stages: